A look at factors affecting the demand and supply of housing.

 - Local opposition to new home builds.
 There is widespread opposition to building new houses as local communities usually prefer to live in smaller villages without increased congestion.

-- Profitability of building new houses.
-This is dependent on demand for houses and prices.
+- The profitability of building new houses.
+This is dependent on the demand for houses and prices.
 In a boom, builders are usually keener to build more.
 Falling house prices can lead to a restriction in supply.

 - See factors that affect supply